 With indoor and outdoor play areas and a huge range of slides, Frisco Water Park is awesome for kids of all ages.
 Concessions are available, along with more fun than you can handle!

 A feature of Plano Parks and Recreation, the Tom Muehlenbeck Center is another fun place to splash, and just a few miles away in West Plano.
 This swim spot is especially enjoyable for toddlers and young children, and not quite as overwhelming in size as compared to the larger water parks.
 It has a great outdoor splash pad, an indoor lazy river, and several toddler friendly slides.
 The water park also features a few bigger water slides for older kids and a large pool with basketball.
-Admission is only $6 per day making it a fun and affordable summer day out.
+Admission is only $6 per day for ages 16 and up, and only $3 per day for ages 3-15, making it a fun and affordable summer day out.
 Tip: It’s packed on weekends so try for a weekday visit.

 If you didn’t make it to New York City…